 Looking at the capacity of 1000 pounds, these straps can haul many bikes rated below this value.
 The break strength is 3000 pounds, which is also a great deal.

 These straps are ideal for a variety of weather conditions.
-The polyester webbing is UV resistant and tear resistant.
+The polyester webbing is UV resistant and tear-resistant.
 When wet, it will not stretch to compromise the tension.
 Polyester webbing is durable and weather resistant.
 You must, therefore, feel confident clamping down your bike with these straps.

 While the 8 inches may not really be the longest out there, I still find it more convenient.
 The idea is to have the best tension because longer straps tend to have a compromised tensile strength.

 These 2 heavy duty motorcycle tie down straps are a must-have for bike enthusiasts.
 They are versatile and powerful.
-With a break strength of 3000 lbs and load limit of 1000 lbs, the straps will not disappoint you with heavy duty loads.
+With a break strength of 3000 lbs and a load limit of 1000 lbs, the straps will not disappoint you with heavy duty loads.
 Unlike others, they have the sewn D-ring, albeit non-adjustable, to snap the straps into.
 Soft straps posing no danger to your finish paint, these are painless to tie down your bike.
 I am impressed with the product quality.

 Badass Motogear Tie Down Kit is also a potential ratchet strap to haul your bike to your trailer or a pickup truck.
 The kit comes with the 4 padded ratchet straps rated at 3300 pounds of break strength each and a load limit of 1100 pounds each.
-That’s the typical heavy duty strap to clamp down heavy machinery.
+That’s the typical heavy-duty strap to clamp down heavy machinery.

 I like the versatility of these straps in that they can tie down a plethora of equipment.
-These includes UTVs, Trikes, and ATVs.
+These include UTVs, Trikes, and ATVs.
 That is evident in the load limit plus the break strength the straps have.
 The kit saves you time and money that you would otherwise spend looking for individual components.
 All in one in here.

 Installing these straps shouldn’t take you the entire day with the guide included.
 Likewise, it should be a cinch to uninstall the straps when you are done with your trip.